Topics ICHAA held the "Meeting of Code Administration Managers and Practitioners in 2019

 Compliance Promotion Committee

-Code and Compliance Promotion Committee Working Member Hiroyuki Yoshimine explained the measures for the 2019 Code Understanding Promotion Month, including a review of the 2018 fiscal year.
+Code Compliance Committee Working Member Hiroyuki Yoshimine explained the measures for the 2019 Code Understanding Promotion Month, including a review of the 2018 fiscal year.

-First, he reported on the results of the questionnaire survey of member companies regarding the 2018 Code Understanding Promotion Month.
-96% of the respondents said that understanding of "integrity," the theme for fiscal 2018, was spreading, such as "the word integrity has taken root" and "people are getting into the habit of thinking about what they say and do, etc." The survey also showed that "Our workplace inspections have been conducted with a high degree of accuracy.
+First, he reported on the results of a survey among Member Companies regarding the 2018 Code Comprehension Promotion Month, in which 96% of the respondents said that understanding of "integrity," the theme for fiscal 2018, was spreading, such as "the word integrity has taken root" and "people are getting into the habit of thinking about their words and actions, etc." The survey also showed that "Our workplace inspections have been conducted with a high degree of accuracy.
 Also, 84% of the respondents said that the "Inspection Items for Our Workplace" were meaningful, such as "We can expect to increase our commitment to compliance" and "We can pick up problems in our own workplace and have a greater sense of participation in making improvements.
 We have decided to continue the program in FY2019.

 Next, he explained that the theme for fiscal 2019 is "Trust" because trust from society is essential for a life-related company.
-As background, he explained that the Charter of Corporate Behavior of the Pharmaceutical Manufacturers Association of Japan clearly states that the mission of pharmaceutical companies is to "communicate sincerely with medical professionals and patients to gain their satisfaction and trust," and that the Pharmaceutical Manufacturers Association of Japan Code also states that "member companies shall, based on appropriate industry-academia collaboration, build relationships of mutual trust with researchers, medical professionals, patient groups, and others.
+The JPMA Charter of Corporate Behavior clearly states that the mission of JPMA companies is "to communicate sincerely with medical professionals and patients to gain their satisfaction and trust," and the JPMA Code also states that "member companies shall, through appropriate industry-academia collaboration, build relationships of mutual trust with researchers, medical professionals, patient groups, and others.
 The Pharmaceutical Manufacturers Association Code also states that "member companies are required to build relationships of mutual trust with researchers, medical professionals, patient groups, etc., based on appropriate industry-academia collaboration, and strive to provide optimal medical care in an ethical and patient-oriented manner.

 Compliance Promotion Committee